 Mobile technology and wearables enable Cloud-based Industry 4.0 concepts

-By Andy Burleigh Beckhoff Automation Canada
+June 30, 2015 by Andy Burleigh Beckhoff Automation Canada

 Jun.
 30, 2015 – In North American industries that are continuously adapting new technologies, Industry 4.0 and Internet of Things (IoT) are two concepts gaining meaningful momentum.
 While IoT covers a broad range of application areas for highly-connected devices — from the plant floor all the way to the consumer — Industry 4.0, as the name implies, is entirely focused on manufacturing.
 The philosophy behind it highlights the ideal of the smart factory: a network of cyber-physical operations monitoring physical plant processes and establishing advanced monitoring for better troubleshooting and improved decision-making.

 This infinitely-connected manufacturing enterprise is not just a dream of the future, IoT and Industry 4.0 converge today in forward-thinking communication standards, such as OPC UA.
 In fact, the concepts and goals of Industry 4.0 can be achieved through utilization of the significant advances in secure connection, Cloud-based technologies, and increased usage of mobile devices for dynamic data sharing.
 The realization of the smart factory is happening now.